 Once you have been nominated, you must complete the NUI Galway Erasmus Application Form for 2020/21.
 But first, please read the following important information.

 - Questions 5, 6, 7: Your examination transcripts will be sent to the "PERMANENT HOME ADDRESS" you give on your form: please ensure that this address is complete, and that it includes your city and postcode.
-Please DO NOT TRANSLATE any part of your address into English (e.g. street name, floor, right/left, etc) - this is unnecessary, will only cause confusion for the postman in your own country and may lead to a problem with the delivery of your examination transcript next year.
+Unless your address is normally written in English, please do not translate any part of it into English (e.g. street name, floor, right/left, etc) - this is completely unnecessary, and it may also lead to a problem with the delivery of your transcript.

 - Question 9: The "PERSONAL E-MAIL ADDRESS" you provide will be used to send you a confirmation that we received your application.
 We will also use it if we need to contact you in relation to your application, and to let you know whether you have been accepted by NUI Galway as an Erasmus student.
 Please ensure that you have written your e-mail address correctly and in full, and that you check this account (including your spam folder) regularly.